MizterB/homeassistant-infinitude-beyond/README.md

 # Configuration

 Configuration is done via the UI.
-Add the "Infinitude" integration via the Integration settings, then provide the hostname/IP and port of your Infinitude server in the configuration dialog.
+Add the "Infinitude Beyond" integration via the Integration settings, then provide the hostname/IP and port of your Infinitude server in the configuration dialog.

 ## Changelog